 Curriculum can be tailored to include:

 Freedom From Smoking is a free seven-week program designed for Tarrant County residents 18-years and older who want to quit smoking.
-The program is an American Lung Association program that has helped thousands of former smokers learn to live smoke-free.
+The program is an American Cancer Society based program that has helped thousands of former smokers learn to live smoke-free.

 Topics covered in the program include:

 Health For Me is a six-week program that addresses chronic disease self-management.
 Participants meet for 2 1/2 hours, on a weekly basis, and learn positive ways to cope with their illness (or a loved one’s illness) through various skill building activities.

 A Matter of Balance is an award-winning program designed to manage falls and increase activity levels.
 The four-week class meets twice a week, and the eight-week class meets once a week.
 Each class is for two hours.

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.